Vietnam.vn - Nền tảng quảng bá Việt Nam

 The newly discovered tomb was discovered in Xianyang City in north-central China's Shaanxi Province, the Shaanxi Academy of Archaeology announced on September 26.
 Researchers said the tomb belonged to the founding emperor of the Northern Zhou Dynasty, which lasted from 557 to 581, based on a stele placed on the east side of the tomb's entrance.

-The king's tomb consists of a chamber measuring more than 56.7 m from north to south and is led directly into by a moat.
+The king's tomb consists of a chamber measuring more than 56.7 m from north to south and has a moat leading directly into it.
 The bottom of the tomb is located more than 10 m below ground level.
 By Northern Zhou standards, the tomb is of average size.
 The archaeological team unearthed at least 146 burial objects from the tomb.
 These objects were concentrated in the southeastern part of the tomb and consisted mainly of ceramic statues and porcelain jars.
 The statues depicted warriors, cavalry, and animals such as pack camels.
 There is evidence that the tomb was looted.

 The discovery of the tomb is of great significance to the study of emperors of northern dynasties, according to Zhao Zhanrui, assistant researcher at the Shaanxi Academy.
 Between the 4th and 6th centuries, northern and southern China were divided by separate dynasties.
 The Northern Zhou was one of the northern dynasties that emerged during that period.

 The northern and southern dynasties were completely unified by Emperor Wen of Sui.
-The area where Yuwen Jue’s tomb was found also contains several notable Tang Dynasty tombs.
+The area where Yuwen Jue’s tomb was found also contains several notable tombs from the Tang Dynasty.
 Animal statues, such as a pack camel, indicate that the area was once a crossroads of commercial, cultural, and religious activities.
-According to the team, the statues and pottery in the tomb appear to have been damaged, especially the surface appears to have been scraped, suggesting that grave robbers took away most of the items that could reveal much about the king.
+According to the team, the statues and pottery in the tomb appear to have been damaged, especially since the surface appears to have been scraped, suggesting that grave robbers took away many of the items that could reveal much about the king.

 An Khang (According to Newsweek )